Join My Metabolic Action Plan today!

 Well, that depends on your definition of whatever I want.

-I would answer this with “I eat everything I want, but I have changed what I want.
+I would answer this with “I eat everything I want, but I have changed what I want."

 But I would also say that what I now do is micro-corrections.

-Now with my eating, I don’t measure, weigh or count anymore.
+With my eating, I don’t measure, weigh or count anymore.
 I did initially, to gain knowledge and understanding but now I am more intuitive.
 My hunger hormones are recalibrated and I listen to my body.
 I weigh myself from time to time, but largely my clothes tell me what’s going on, the scales are more of a confirmation tool.

-Recently I have had to make a few micro-corrections.
+Recently, I have had to make a few micro-corrections.
 I had become a little complacent.
 Wine was sneaking back into my daily routine.
 My bowl of berries and cream was getting bigger and bigger.
 Instead of 2 squares of dark chocolate every now and then, I was having more of it and more often.
 I was having 95%, then I went back to 90% and then 85%.
 It makes a difference-the micro slip!

 Nothing was out of control but my jeans felt tighter.
 The scales confirmed it.